 Can you put polyurethane over stained surfaces?

 Yes, you can apply polyurethane over stained surfaces.
 However, you need to rough up the surface by sanding to make sure that polyurethane can stick to it.
-Using the right type of polyurethane is also needed.
+You also need to take into consideration the right type of polyurethane to use.

 Can you put polyurethane over painted stairs?